digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Container Setup
 ---------------

-Following are the details for how you can configure `Docker Compose <https://docs.docker.com/compose/>`_ to spin up the Docker container network shown in the diagram.
+To configure `Docker Compose <https://docs.docker.com/compose/>`_ to spin up the Docker container network shown in the diagram, use the information below.
 See the `compose` documentation for detailed information concerning the structure of the configuration files.

-One feature of `compose` is that you can provide the overall configuration across multiple files.
+`compose` allows you to provide the overall configuration across multiple files.
 Each configuration file is described below, followed by information on how to bring them together in a running network.

 .. image:: ./images/basic-canton-setup.svg
    :align: center